Sharon Rozovsky, Ph.D.

 Graduate Student

 I obtained my bachelor’s degree in Chemistry and Pharmaceutical Chemistry in 2019 at Icesi University, in Colombia.
-My current interests involve structural biology and the role of SELENOS in the replication complex of viral particles.
+My current interests involve structural biology of selenos protein complxes using cryo-electron microscopy.

 Bio: Video